-Weekly, brief assignments will be assigned, readings will be assigned and pieces of work.
-Each piece of work handed in (see schedule for assignment, each due at the beginning of the class period) will represent 10 points.
+Weekly, brief assignments and weekly readings will be assigned, and pieces of work due each week.
+Each piece of work handed in (see schedule for assignment, each assignment is to be submitted on canvas before class starts) will represent 10 points.
 Grading scheme is presented below.